 The total proposed rates (including the OSF and CAF contributions) for each tier will be \$1.32 for the catalyst tier, \$4.23 for the non- catalyst tier and \$6.46 for the density bonus tier.
-As discussed in more detail below, "credit" will be given to the two sites (Block 6 - Metro and Block 1 - Jaguar) that will be providing public open space-parks required by the Braddock Plan.
+As discussed in more detail below, "credit" will be given to the two sites (Block 6 - Metro and Block 1 - Jaguar) that will be providing public open spaceparks required by the Braddock Plan.
 Consistent with the Eisenhower Open Space Fund Account, the amounts will be adjusted for inflation annually based on changes to the Consumer Price Index for all Urban Consumers (CPI-U) for Washington-Baltimore area for the prior year.

-precedents of Based on the the East Open Space Fund Eisenhower Account and the approved tiered approach for fair share contributions in Landmark/Van Dorn Plan, as well as community outreach and analysis, the framework proposed fund and contribution formula will ensure the comprehensive implementation community amenities as recommended in the Braddock Plan.
+Based on the precedents of the Eisenhower East Open Space Fund Account and the approved tiered approach for fair share contributions in the Landmark/Van Dorn Plan, as well as community outreach and analysis, the proposed fund framework and contribution formula will ensure the comprehensive implementation community amenities as recommended in the Braddock Plan.